plandes/rbak/README.md

 [![Travis CI Build Status][travis-badge]][travis-link]

-This program copies *source* paths optionally mountable *targets*.
+This program copies *source* paths to optionally mountable *targets*.
 You can configure whether or not a target is mountable or not.
 If it is, the program mounts the file system by looking for a `info.conf` file and mounts if the file is not found.
 The program only looks to see if this file exists and does not